Treatment for Anxiety in Dubai

 Anxiety Disorders.
 Summary

-Normal anxiety, also called “physiological anxiety” is a part of the human psychic apparatus.
-Experiencing anxiety under certain circumstances, like exams, a job interview, as well as in dangerous or life-threatening situations is normal.
-It warns from potential dangers and serves in the “fight or flight” reaction protecting individual’s life.
+Normal anxiety, also called “physiological anxiety,” is a part of the human psychic apparatus.
+Experiencing anxiety under certain circumstances, like exams or a job interview, as well as in dangerous or life-threatening situations, is normal.
+It warns from potential dangers and serves in the “fight or flight” reaction, protecting an individual’s life.
 Such “normal” anxiety doesn’t require any treatment.

 Anxiety disorders differ from normative fear by being excessive or persistent.
-In cases where the anxiety appears constantly, like generalized anxiety or in intervals, like panic attacks, we speak about “anxiety disorders.”
+In cases where the anxiety appears constantly, like generalised anxiety, or in intervals, like panic attacks, we speak about “anxiety disorders.”

-There are distinct forms of anxiety disorders from which the most common are Generalized Anxiety Disorder (GAD), Panic Disorder and Phobic Disorders such as Agoraphobia, Claustrophobia, Social Phobia or Flying Phobia.
+There are distinct forms of anxiety disorders, of which the most common are generalised anxiety disorder (GAD), panic disorder, and phobic disorders such as agoraphobia, claustrophobia, social phobia, or flying phobia.

 Diagnosis of Anxiety Disorders

-Before commencing the therapy it’s necessary to secure the diagnosis of the anxiety disorder.
-Diagnosis of an anxiety disorder requires excluding other causes such as psychiatric or physical ilnessess associated with anxiety. the meticulous assessment encompasses medical history, physical examination, and various diagnostic tests to exclude underlying physical causes and ensure an accurate diagnosis.
+Before commencing the therapy, it’s necessary to secure the diagnosis of the anxiety disorder.
+Diagnosis of an anxiety disorder requires excluding other causes, such as psychiatric or physical illness associated with anxiety.
+The meticulous assessment encompasses medical history, physical examination, and various diagnostic tests to exclude underlying physical causes and ensure an accurate diagnosis.

 Generalized Anxiety Disorder

-Generalized anxiety is a complex mental health condition characterized by excessive and persistent worries affecting various aspects of life with fears often spiralling out of proportion.
-In consequence the affected individuals are significantly impaired in their daily functioning and quality of life.
+Generalised anxiety is a complex mental health condition characterised by excessive and persistent worries affecting various aspects of life, with fears often spiralling out of proportion.
+In consequence, the affected individuals are significantly impaired in their daily functioning and quality of life.

 Treatment for Anxiety Disorders

-The treatment of anxiety disorders focuses on a quick relief from the symptoms, while gradually reducing the frequency and severity of anxiety episodes.
-The long-term objective is to achieve for the patient anxiety free life without further necessity of treatment.
+The treatment of anxiety disorders focuses on quick relief from the symptoms while gradually reducing the frequency and severity of anxiety episodes.
+The long-term objective is to achieve for the patient an anxiety-free life without further necessity of treatment.

-Recognizing the symptoms and understanding the causes, are crucial steps toward effective management and treatment.
-While no treatment method promises a “quick fix,” the treatment with medication provides a quick relive paving the road for the psychotherapy.
-In less severe anxiety cases the psychotherapy as a stand-alone treatment method.
+Recognising the symptoms and understanding the causes are crucial steps toward effective management and treatment.
+While no treatment method promises a “quick fix,” the treatment with medication provides a quick relive, paving the road for the psychotherapy.
+In less severe anxiety cases, the psychotherapy is a stand-alone treatment method.

-Over time and under the guidance of a therapist, patients begin to notice improvement within few weeks.
-By using a proper setting such as long-term psychiatric monitoring and psychotherapy generalized anxiety can be fully cured.
+Over time and under the guidance of a therapist, patients begin to notice improvement within a few weeks.
+By using a proper setting such as long-term psychiatric monitoring and psychotherapy, generalised anxiety can be fully cured.

 Our German Psychiatric Clinic offers anxiety treatment in Dubai.
 For more information, call: 971 4 4574240